michalc/aiodnsresolver/README.md

 loop = asyncio.get_event_loop()
 for ip_address in ip_address:
-    print('TTL', ip_address.ttl(loop.time()))
+    print('TTL',  max(0.0, ip_address.expires_at - loop.time())
 ```

 This can be used in HA situations to assist failovers.
-The timer for TTL starts just _before_ the request to the nameserver is made.
+The timer for `expires_at `starts just _before_ the request to the nameserver is made.

 ## CNAMEs

 CNAME records are followed transparently.
-The `ttl` of IP addresses found via intermediate CNAME(s) is determined by using the minimum TTL of all the records involved in determining those IP addresses.
+The `expires_at` of IP addresses found via intermediate CNAME(s) is determined by using the minimum `expires_at` of all the records involved in determining those IP addresses.

 ## Custom nameservers and timeouts